chrisnoonan98675/site/README.md

 * Jekyll runs locally at `localhost:4000`.
 * If a folder does not contain an `index.markdown` or `index.html` file, trying to access it will return a 404 error.
 It's a good idea to always put an index file in each folder or to use `.htaccess` or another method to redirect users to a useful page.
 * If you combine conditions in a loop, the order of the conditions matters.
+* In gradle, when deploying the content, we use `jekyll build --config "_config.yml,_jekyll.xebialabs.config.yml"` in order to override base URL, which is taken from the second configuration file.

 If you add a knowledge base article to the `_posts` folder but it doesn't appear on the website: